SignPath

 Overview

-Signing tools secifically designed for Windows typically use CNG KSP or CAPI CSP providers.
-Install and use the SignPath KSP and CSP providers to use this tools with SignPath.
+Signing tools secifically designed for Windows typically use CNG KSP providers.
+Install and use the SignPath KSP provider to use these tools with SignPath.

 Setup